KSchmitt-01/Covid-Data-Dashboard/README.md

 ## Run React.js Frontend

-To run the frontend, go into the Covid-Data-Dashboard\front-end directory and run the following command in a new terminal:
+To run the front-end, go into the Covid-Data-Dashboard\front-end directory and run the following command in a new terminal:

 ```
 yarn start